-Measuring progress in achieving the coequal goals of a reliable water supply for California and a healthy Delta ecosystem
+Measuring progress in achieving the coequal goals of a reliable water supply for California and a healthy Delta ecosystem.

-What are the performance measures
+What are the Performance Measures?

 Performance measures are critical to implementing the Delta Plan, which is a comprehensive, long-term management plan for the Sacramento-San Joaquin Delta (Delta) and Suisun Marsh required by the Delta Reform Act of 2009.
-The Delta Plan was first adopted by the Delta Stewardship Council (Council) in 2013 and has been amended twice since.
+The Delta Plan was first adopted by the Delta Stewardship Council (Council) in 2013 and most recently amended in 2022.